SCANPRO iC 3-Color-in-1 NIGHT HUNTING HEADLAMP KIT INCLUDES:

 - 1 x Full Intensity Control ScanPro iC 3-Color-In-1 Headlamp with Patented Center Axis Rotary System which includes 3 center axis LED's in one light (1 x Green, 1 x Red, 1 x White) - see details below!

 - 1 x 2-Position Smart Charger with A/C & DC Charge Adapters

 - 1 x Premium Storage / Carry Case

 Manufacturer Part Number: W2025

-The ScanPro iC 3-Color-In-1's revolutionary patent pending design is the FIRST EVER purpose built night hunting headlamp to combine all THREE KEY DESIGN FEATURES required in a professional quality dedicated scanning light.
+The ScanPro iC 3-Color-In-1's revolutionary patented design is the FIRST EVER purpose built night hunting headlamp to combine all THREE KEY DESIGN FEATURES required in a professional quality dedicated scanning light.